MUHSINA25/Predicting-Diabetes-Progression-/README.md

 # Predicting Diabetes Progression using Artificial Neural Networks (ANN)

-This project aims to model the progression of diabetes using the Diabetes dataset from the sklearn library.
-The model will help healthcare professionals understand how various factors influence diabetes progression and assist in creating better treatment and prevention strategies.
+The objective is to create a model that predicts how diabetes progresses using the given independent variables.
+This model will help healthcare professionals see how different factors affect diabetes progression, which can help them create better treatment plans and preventive strategies.
+The goal is to provide clear insights into how diabetes develops in patients over time.

   - [1.
 Loading and Preprocessing](#1-loading-and-preprocessing)
   - [2.
 Exploratory Data Analysis (EDA)](#2-exploratory-data-analysis-eda)